 One of the great things about fasting is that it really boosts your mind power, and you experience great levels of mental clarity.
 Because of this mental clarity and mind power, I find it difficult to sleep.
 My mind is so overactive that I am constantly thinking of new ideas, thinking of ways that I can improve things, and so on.

-I love the mental clarity and the mind power, but when it comes time to go to bed, these are huge factor in making it hard for me to sleep.
-In fact, as I write this, I had gone to bed about two hours ago, and was unable to sleep.
-Because of my inability to sleep I decided to get up and write this article.
+I love the mental clarity and the mind power, but when it comes time to go to bed, these are a huge factor in making it hard for me to sleep.
+In fact, as I write this, I had gone to bed about two hours ago and was unable to sleep.
+Because of my inability to sleep, I decided to get up and write this article.
 So, as you can see I am experiencing trouble sleeping right now!

 Last year, 2017, when I did a lot of fasting (about 200 days during the year) I experienced issues with diarrhea.
 Usually, I found that around the end of day two until the early part of day three I needed to stay close to the bathroom.
 Luckily, for me this is not an issue because I’m self-employed, in my office is in my house.
 Also, I usually stay home, I don’t go out that often.
 I guess you would say that I’m a homebody.
 So, during those times I would just need to keep in mind that I should watch out for signs that I may need to quickly go to the bathroom.

 In addition to the time that I outlined above, at the time that I would break the fast and start eating again, I would usually experience diarrhea.